Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/views.md

 1. Click **Delete**.

 ## Criteria
 The Criteria tab lets you add a variety of conditions to produce the desired view.

+Along with any conditions you specify, the views automatically take into account your team membership and the services that your team supports.
+If you are not a member of a team, or are not part of a team that supports the service against which the request is raised, then that request will not be visible to you.

 The following options are available for defining a condition:

 * **Source.** Select this first field to find a list of familiar titles that form the data stored on a request.
 * **Operator.** The available operators depend on the selected source.
 Source values that contain: